dfelinto/blender-manual/manual/render/shader_nodes/textures/brick.rst

 Inputs
 ======

-Color 1/2 and Mortar
+Color 1/2
-   Color of the bricks and mortar.
+   Color of the bricks.
+Mortar
+   The color of the area between bricks.
 Scale
    Overall texture scale.
 Mortar Size